corvuslee/public/hazelnut/purpose_built_db/aurora/README.md

 > Browse through the console and check how to perform the following actions:

 * Review the cluster maintenance window - when items like OS or DB patching will happen.
 To know more check the [doc](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_UpgradeDBInstance.Maintenance.html)
+  * required - can be deferred temporarily
+  * available - can be deferred indefinitely
+  * next window

 ## CloudWatch metrics